esa/pagmo/doc/sphinx/documentation/population.rst

   .. method:: plot_pareto_fronts(comp = [0,1])

-      Plots the pareto fronts in a sliced 2-D graph representing two objective function components
+      Plots the pareto fronts in a sliced 2-D graph representing the two objective function components specified in comp

       .. code-block:: python